buckhx/tiles/README.md

     go get github.com/buckhx/tiles

+or if you want to install the server

+    go install github.com/buckhx/tiles/server.go

 The godoc has good documentation and a couple examples, but here are a few as well

 ##### Coordinate/Tile conversion